We are currently recruiting healthy men aged 45 years and over for a study investigating the link between HIV infection and dementia.

-In conjunction with St Vincent's Hospital and the University of New South Wales, NeuRA's Dr Lucette Cyscique and Prof Lindy Rae are conducting a study to estimate the prevalence of memory and concentration difficulties in older individuals with long-term HIV infection, as well as the means (if any) by which long-term HIV infection contributes to the incidence of an illness like dementia.
+In conjunction with St Vincent’s Hospital, the University of New South Wales and Neuroscience Research Australia (NeuRA), the study aims to estimate the prevalence of memory and concentration difficulties in older individuals with long-term HIV infection, as well as the means (if any) by which long-term HIV infection contributes to the incidence of an illness like dementia.